-where and are defined in Subsection 8.2.1, and necc is defined below in Subsection 8.2.4.
+where and are defined in Section 8.2.1, and necc is defined below in Section 8.2.4.

 As was the case for concentric joints, the force ratio is used to determine the incremental loads experienced by the fastener and clamped parts due to the externally applied force according to the relations; and .

-The difference in the force ratio compared with that of the equivalent concentric joint is the quantitative consequence of the “prying” effect (see Subsection 8.1.2).
+The difference in the force ratio compared with that of the equivalent concentric joint is the quantitative consequence of the “prying” effect (see Section 8.1.2).

 Loading Plane Factor